brucezztong/ZZTong-Prefabs/README.txt

 modlet is the lack of local "imposter" files will mean custom POIs only become visible when you get close to them.
 This alone can be enough to annoy players.

+Players may find that some game features, such as keyracks, don't work in POIs that are not stored locally.
+You may have to destroy those blocks, rather than interact with them, to get them to trigger their events.

-The next complication relates to features such as using F11 to identify a POI and Admin abilities such as being able to teleport to a POI.
-Neither of those features will not work without a local copy.
-Players may also find that odd things, like key boxes, only work if they have the modlet installed.
+Admins will find features such as using F11 to identify a POI and the ability to teleport to a POI do not work without a local copy of a POI.

 These quirks are NOT bugs in the modlet or the POIs.